Th0rGarden/abracadabra-for-obsidian/README.md

 <br/>

-> **📖 Looking for the full guide?**
-> This README is a brief overview.
-For a complete, searchable guide with real-world use cases and deep-dives into every feature, **[visit the official documentation site](https://th0rgarden.github.io/abracadabra-for-obsidian/)**.

 <hr>

 #### Find Abracadabra in your plugin settings, pop it out in a resizable modal, and start building a custom command module: